geoffreyangus/cs106r/notes/variables/variables.md

 count = count + 1 # Here, count will update to equal 1.
 ```

 Variables are related, but different than the ones you may have seen in _Opreções_.
-Here, you (or the computer) will be **assigning** variables their values.
+Here, you (or the computer) will be **assigning** variables their objects.
 This allows the computer to as information for use later on.

 <div class="definition-section" markdown="1">